 First off, let’s define “asset protection.”
 Asset protection is a type of financial planning intended to protect assets from creditors and keep them available for you or your intended beneficiaries.
 Some estate planning tools and techniques leave assets vulnerable to the claims of creditors, including divorcing spouses.

-You may not have known to raise the issue of asset protection with your attorney, but he… Read More
+You may not have known to raise the issue of asset protection with your attorney, but he or sh… Read More

 Trustees given the responsibility of administering a trust know that their rights and responsibilities are determined by the trust instrument, and by state law.
 Many trusts are “discretionary” trusts, which means that distributions are made in the trustee’s discretion, often for the “health, education, maintenance and support” of one or more beneficiaries.
 This standard is referenced in the Internal Revenue Code section 2041(b)(1)(A), and many creators of trusts (settlors) appreciate this standard for distributions because it helps to avoid the risk of transfer taxes.
 Other trusts are "wholly discretionary" and provide maximum asset protection for beneficiaries.
 But what does “health, education, maintenance, and support” mean in terms of making trust distributions?